webpack --env prod

 };

-method, the process turns around and skips the remaining loaders.
-In our example above, if the b-loader
+Second, if a loader delivers a result in the pitch method, the process turns around and skips the remaining loaders.
+In our example above, if the b-loaders pitch method returned something:

 module.exports = function(content) {